You're here:

 This prevents tax owed from building up and tax refunds from being delayed.
 You won’t have to wait so long to find out how much money you have to pay, or how much money you’ll get back.
 A quicker turnaround gives you more financial clarity and allows you to budget more accurately.

-Which businesses does MTD apply to?
+Which businesses does Making Tax Digital apply to?

-How to calculate your annual turnover?
-From the current reporting month, predict your UK sales for the next twelve calendar months.
-If the total passes £85K, then you should register for VAT (if you haven’t already) and begin to follow MTD guidelines.
-MTD will affect how you run your business, from bookkeeping to filing tax returns.
+If the total passes £90K, then you should register for VAT in the UK (if you haven’t already) and begin to follow MTD guidelines.
+VAT registration and the Making Tax Digital rules will affect how you run your business, from bookkeeping to filing tax returns.

 The gist of HMRC’s Making Tax Digital is that any data that informs your taxes, in any way, must be recorded and stored in a commercial software.
 Here’s what some are referring to as the “digital journey” within MTD.
 It outlines three main requirements of compliance.

-1. All data must be recorded digitally.
+- All data must be recorded digitally.

-2. Transfer of data from one system to another must be done digitally.
+- Transfer of data from one system to another must be done digitally.

-3. Submission of tax return to HMRC must be done via HMRC’s API.*
+- Submission of tax return to HMRC must be done via HMRC’s API. *

-“All data must be recorded digitally”: This means you can manage your bookkeeping and accounting via commercial software.
+This means you can manage your bookkeeping and accounting via commercial software.
 You’re able to use your own spreadsheets, but those spreadsheets must be API-enabled, or you have to eventually import those spreadsheets into some kind of software anyway.
-See next point
+See next point ;)

-“Transfer of data from one system to another must be done digitally”: This means you can’t manually copy-and-paste any data from one place to another (from a file to a software, for instance).
+This means you can’t manually copy-and-paste any data from one place to another (from a file to a software, for instance).
 Transfers should be done by API.

-“Submission of tax return to HMRC must be done via HMRC’s API”: The final submission of data absolutely must be done by API, without human involvement.
+The final submission of data absolutely must be done by API, without human involvement.
 With MTD, gone are the days where you type in the tax return answers on the HMRC portal; it’s filled for you automatically.

-* Quick techy note: HMRC currently has an XMP API.
+* Quick tech note: HMRC currently has an XMP API.
 However, to accommodate the big switch to digital, it’ll be replaced with a JSON API.
 JSON allows for more efficient processing of large volumes of data.

 What should your business record digitally?

 As mandated by MTD, your business should record a certain set of data from each transaction, and then store this information digitally.
-If you currently use a software for your business taxes, then all of this data is probably recorded for you already!
+If you currently use software for your business taxes, then all of this data is probably recorded for you already!

 Not surprisingly, this list is similar to the information required on a tax receipt, also known as a “full invoice”.
 Not familiar with those?
 Read more about tax receipts and how they function as legal documents.